cybertraining-dsc/su22-reu-385/time-series-prediction/TFT/Temporal-Fusion-Transformer.md

 insights into temporal dynamics.
 The TFT employs recurrent layers for local processing and interpretable self-attention layers for learning long-term dependencies to learn temporal relationships at various scales.
-The TFT also makes use of specialized components for the
+The TFT also makes use of specialized components for the"

 ### References